AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 <span class="preview"> The Document Extraction capability is under Early Adopter Program.
 You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

-Document Extraction service provides you the capability to get the properties of a PDF document such as its Usage Rights and metadata.
+Document Extraction service provides you with the capability to get the properties of a PDF document such as its usage rights and metadata.

 The [API reference documentation](https://developer.adobe.com/experience-cloud/experience-manager-apis/api/experimental/document/) provides detailed information about all the parameters, authentication methods, and the services provided by APIs.
 The API reference documentation is also available in the .yaml format.
-You can download the .yaml and upload it to postman to check functionality of APIs.
+You can download the .yaml and upload it to Postman to check functionality of APIs.

 ### XMP Utilities or Document Transformation Service {#XMP-utilities}